My Nail Tech Became The Therapist I Never Knew I Needed. Is That Normal?

 AdvertisementADVERTISEMENT

-Bailey explains: “Just like with a therapist, the anonymity and casual demeanor of a nail technician can make many of us feel freer to overshare.
+Bailey explains: “Just like with a therapist, the anonymity and casual demeanour of a nail technician can make many of us feel freer to overshare.
 We’re less held back by the fear of judgment compared to conversations with friends or family.”
 Bailey reminds me that manicurists are also impartial.
-“The stakes are low when it comes to practicing our vulnerability,” she adds.
+“The stakes are low when it comes to practising our vulnerability,” she adds.

 What is trauma dumping — and why does it happen at nail salons?